fdecunta/minter/README.md

 #>  $ Herb_x_Fert_lnRR_var : num  0.0031 0.00293 0.00384 0.00308 0.0028 ...
 ```

-When non-independence of sampling variances exists, you may use an
+### Multiple VCVs for non-independence

+Effect sizes are often not independent.
+In such cases, it is useful to
-estimated variance-covariance matrix.
+use an estimated variance-covariance matrix to account for the
+non-independence among sampling variances.

 For multiple effect sizes you need multiple matrices.
-You can do it with
-one call:
+The function
+`factorial_vcv()` helps to calculate all of them at once:

 ``` r
 vi_cols <- c(